The connectivity of graphs of graphs with self-loops and a given degree sequence: Categorizing the components of

 \begin{lemma} For $G_1, G_2 \in \mathcal{V}$, if both $G_1$ and $G_2$ are $m^*$-loopy then $G_1$ is connected to $G_2$. \end{lemma} \begin{proof} Since both $G_1$ and $G_2$ are $m^*$-loopy they have self-loops at the same vertices and the same simplified degree sequences and thus, by the connectivity of simple graphs \cite{taylor1981constrained}, $G_1$ and $G_2$ are connected. \end{proof}

 In some degree sequences, a graph is obviously $m^*$-loopy because all nodes with degree at least two have self-loops.
 It is not always as straightforward though.
-For example, the degree sequences $\{4,4,2 \}$ and $\{6,6,5,3,3,3,2 \}$ have no configurations where all vertices have self-loops, as $\{2,2,0\}$ and $\{4,4,3,1,1,1,0 \}$ are not simple-graphical degree sequences (i.e. there is not a simple graph with those degree sequences).
+For example, the degree sequences $\{4,4,2 \}$ and $\{6,6,5,3,3,3,2 \}$ have no configurations where all vertices have self-loops, as $\{2,2,0\}$ and $\{4,4,3,1,1,1,0 \}$ are not simple-graphical degree sequences.
 Instead, these graphs have valid configurations where all but the vertex with degree $2$ has self-loops.

 For any degree sequence there are thus two possibilities, either all graphs in $\mathcal{G}$ are connected to $m^*$-loopy graphs and $\mathcal{G}$ is connected, or there exists some graph not connected to any $m^*$-loopy graph and $\mathcal{G}$ is not connected.